jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 Data migrations are complex undertakings.
 The longer data sits still the harder it becomes to move.
-This migration experience is leading us to explore ways to operationalize data movement.
+This migration experience is leading us to explore ways to implement continuous data movement.
 It is important to ensure that data always resides on the most appropriate storage resources.
 We want to avoid having data pool on the oldest hardware simply because that is where it originally landed.
 This approach should help avoid heavy data lifts when current platforms are retired in the future.